Back To Search Results

 History and Physical

-Clinical manifestations of valvular AS vary depending on the patient's age at presentation, the severity of the stenosis, and any associated cardiac conditions.
+Clinical manifestations of valvular AS vary depending on the patient's presentation age, the stenosis's severity, and any associated cardiac conditions.
 Valvular AS can be detected in fetuses through fetal echocardiography, where a thickened or domed aortic valve with increased Doppler flow velocity greater than 1 m/s indicates the condition.
 Valvular AS is a progressive disorder, and in some cases, it may advance to HLHS.
 This progression can be identified by reversed flow in the transverse aortic arch and foramen ovale, monophasic mitral inflow, and LV dysfunction during the second trimester.
 A slowed growth rate of left heart structures can also predict hypoplastic left heart syndrome development.

 Older children and adolescents with valvular AS are generally asymptomatic, but about 10% may experience symptoms such as dyspnea, angina, or syncope, particularly during exercise.
 The appearance of these symptoms warrants immediate and thorough evaluation due to the risk of sudden death, which has been observed in 1% to 10% of individuals aged 5 to 15 years with moderate to severe valvular AS.
 In children, characteristic physical findings associated with valvular AS, such as a small amplitude and slow-rising pulse (pulsus parvus et tardus), carotid shudder, and a prominent jugular venous "a" wave, are not as consistently present as they are in adults.
 However, a precordial systolic thrill over the base of the heart is noted in over 65% of patients with more than mild valvular AS.
 Severe valvular AS may also be indicated by a narrowly split, single, or paradoxically split second and fourth heart sounds.